LytvyniukAnton/wordpress-deploy/README.md

 ## Usage

-> [!NOTE]
-> 1. Clone this repository.
+1. Clone this repository.
-> 2. Push it to your own GitHub repository.
+2. Push it to your own GitHub repository.
-> 3. Add the required secrets in **Settings → Secrets → Actions**.
+3. Add the required secrets in **Settings → Secrets → Actions**.

+> [!CAUTION]
+> The `ALLOWED_IPS` secret should be configured with a specific IP address or CIDR block to limit SSH and web access for security.
+Using `0.0.0.0/0` is not recommended for production environments.

-> 4. Create a new `dev` branch and make all your changes there.
+4. Create a new `dev` branch and make all your changes there.
-> 5. Push changes to `dev`.
+5. Push changes to `dev`.
-> 6. Create a Pull Request from `dev` to `main`.
+6. Create a Pull Request from `dev` to `main`.
 A new workflow run will appear under the **Actions** tab.
 Ensure all checks pass.
-> 7. Merge the Pull Request.
+7. Merge the Pull Request.
 The `deploy.yml` workflow will automatically run.
-> 8. After successful deployment, grab the public IP from the Terraform outputs and open it in your browser — you should see the WordPress setup page.
+8. After successful deployment, grab the public IP from the Terraform outputs and open it in your browser — you should see the WordPress setup page.

+> [!TIP]
+> You can find the public IP in the logs of the `terraform` job in your `deploy.yml` workflow.

 ---

 ## Destroying the Infrastructure

-> [!ATANTION]
-> If you want to tear everything down, run the `destroy.yml` workflow in GitHub Actions.
+If you want to tear everything down, run the `destroy.yml` workflow in GitHub Actions.

+> [!WARNING]
+> This action is permanent and will remove all AWS resources created by this project, including your EC2 instance, database, and all associated data.
+Use with caution.

-> This executes `terraform destroy` and removes all AWS resources created by this project.
+This executes `terraform destroy` and removes all AWS resources created by this project.
 ---